jdegand/ngrx-notification/README.md

 - `create one ngrx effect, or component store effect for each push type, and implement your logic` -  so you can create mutliple effects for each type or create one effect and listen to multiple actions.
 - You don't want to perform multiple side effects inside a single effect.
 You could basically recreate the if/else notification service just using an effect.
 - For this app's basic snackbar implementation, there is one action type that all the different components dispatch.
 There are metadata strategies in NgRx where a single action is dispatched with extra data that can be checked inside the effect to determine the origin of the action.
 - Refactoring to use `createFeature` has limited benefit.
 The app uses entity adapters to handle each collection.
-You could better co-locate the code in a one file (reducer), but really I don't much benefit for such a change.
+You could better co-locate the code in a one file (reducer), but I don't see much benefit for such a change.

 ## Useful Resources